Is Bebeto Halal?

 The halal status of gummy sweets comes down to one central question: what gelatine is used?
 Mainstream confectionery brands in Europe and North America — most notably Haribo — use pork-derived gelatine, which makes their standard products haram for Muslim consumers.

 Bebeto does not use pork gelatine.
-The gelling agents used in Bebeto products are plant-based or derived from fish, both of which are permissible under mainstream Sunni halal standards.
-The manufacturing process takes place entirely in Turkey, where halal food production norms are the default and pork-derived inputs are not part of the supply chain.
+It uses halal beef gelatine, with plant-based gelling agents (pectin, agar) on selected lines.
+Bovine gelatine is permissible under mainstream Sunni standards provided the cattle were slaughtered per Islamic rites — which is what Bebeto’s stated TSE certification is there to attest.
+The manufacturing process takes place in Turkey, where halal food production norms are the default and pork-derived inputs are not part of the supply chain.

 Beyond the gelatine question, there are no alcohol-based flavourings, no animal-derived colours (such as E120 carmine), and no undisclosed emulsifiers from haram sources in Bebeto’s formulations.
 The brand’s ingredient lists are clean from a halal compliance perspective.